alexanderjophus/coeus/game-drawerv2/README.md

-# Play Tracker
+# Game Drawer v2

-DEPRECATED in favour of game simplifier
+This service draws a heatmap of a games activities.

-This service creates a flat csv of all the plays that happened in the game.
+It takes in a single arg for the type of event we're plotting.

 Use `/api/v1/game/${GAME_ID}/feed/live` endpoint